-Meeting of the Standing Committee on Monitoring was held under the Chairmanship Chairman, Central Pollution Control Board (CPCB), in which the Article7 and Country Program Progress Report (CPPR) data were recommended for approval.

-- Four meetings of the Technology and Finance Standing Committee to appraise cases under fiscal incentive scheme. - To oversee the implementation of HPMP Stage II three meetings of the Project Steering Committee were convened with UNDP, which is the lead implementing agency for HPMP Stage II. - Two meetings of Production Quota were held for distribution of production quota of HCFC 22 for non-feedstock applications. - Several consultative meetings were organized on a regular basis for interaction with industry, Government departments etc., on issues relating to Montreal Protocol Implementation. - Review meetings with UNDP to discuss progress of MLF Projects implemented by UNDP were held from time to time. - Several meetings were held with the officials of Electronics Skill Sector Council of India on the Project for upskilling and certifying 100,000 RAC service technicians under the Skill India Mission. - Training, workshops were organized across the country for RAC servicing technicians by GIZ, Government of Germany as part of the activities in the RAC Servicing Sector. - Four Training Programmes for Stakeholders web-based Management Information System (MIS) for Ozone Depleting Substances (ODS) phase out activities in India. - Workshop on Conversion to non-ODS and Low GWP blowing agents in foam manufacturing sector" was organized for the foam manufacturing enterprises participating in HPMP Stage-II on 24 February 2020 in which UNDP international expert, UNDP MPU officials and experts from CIPET participated, besides participating enterprises.
-As part of the workshop, an experience sharing session was organized in which a few participating enterprises shared their experience on technology conversion and nature of support/facilitation required for implementation of technology conversion as per MOA signed with Ozone Cell, MoEF&CC.
+- Meeting of the Standing Committee on Monitoring was held under the Chairmanship Chairman, Central Pollution Control Board (CPCB), in which the Article7 and Country Program Progress Report (CPPR) data were recommended for approval. - To oversee the implementation of HPMP Stage II meeting of the Project Steering Committee were convened with UNDP, UNEP and GIZ which is the lead implementing agencies for HPMP Stage II. - Meetings of Production Quota was held for distribution of production quota of HCFC 22 for non-feedstock applications. - Several consultative meetings were organized on a regular basis for interaction with industry, Government departments etc., on issues relating to Montreal Protocol Implementation. - Review meetings with UNDP to discuss progress of MLF Projects implemented by UNDP were held from time to time. - Meeting was held with the officials of Electronics Skill Sector Council of India on the Project for upskilling and certifying 100,000 RAC service technicians under the Skill India Mission.